Farm-Orbit/farmorb_web/docs/PRODUCT_ROADMAP.md

 ### Mission Statement

-Farmorb provides livestock farmers with a comprehensive digital platform to manage their operations, from individual animal health to herd performance analytics, enabling data-driven decisions and improved profitability.
+FarmOrbit provides livestock farmers with a comprehensive digital platform to manage their operations, from individual animal health to group performance analytics, enabling data-driven decisions and improved profitability.

 ### Target Market